sakuracasino/docs/src/README.md

 ![](assets/chainlink_vrf_graphic.svg)

-This is the first **probably-fair** roulette with truly random number gereration.
+This is the first **provably-fair** roulette with truly random number gereration.

 !!!secondary